 Wireless & Data Logging Models

-With seven different models to choose from, there really is a reader for every application.
-Featuring portable and pocket-sized options with both analog and digital reading capabilities.
-Each reader displays bolt load (joint clamp load) as a percentage of its proof or yield load (customer choice).
+With multiple models to choose from, there’s an SPC4® Meter for every application featuring portable and pocket-sized options with both analog and digital reading capabilities.
+Each SPC4® Reader displays bolt load (joint clamp load) as a percentage of its proof or yield load based on your parameters.
 There are optional abilities to electronically control the installation tool to a pre-set clamp load, as well as data storage and upload for analysis capabilities.
-Visit the Instructional Videos page to learn more and watch videos on how each SPC4™ Reader works and operating instructions.

 SPC4® Advantages